CanerIrfanoglu/advances_in_ml/README.md

   * 5b (Constrained Profit-Take): If your strategy already has a fixed profit target, use the results to find the optimal stop-loss that should accompany it.
   * 5c (Constrained Stop-Loss): If your fund has a mandatory maximum stop-loss, use the results to find the optimal profit-taking level to maximize returns for that given level of risk.

-## Chpter 14 - Backtest Statistics
+## Chapter 14 - Backtest Statistics

 This chapter introduces the methods and indicators used in the industry for evaluating a strategies performance.
 It also builds on top of the standardized Sharpe Ratio by introducing more robust performance evaluation metrics such as Probabilistic Sharpe Ratio (PSR) and Deflated Sharpe Ratio (DSR).